 We are obligated to pay Allist milestone payments up to an aggregate of \$765 million upon the achievement of certain development, regulatory and sales milestone events.
 In addition, we are obligated to pay Allist tiered royalties based on net sales of Licensed Products.
 In addition, upon termination of the Allist License Agreement by either Allist or us, (i) if the termination is for any reason other than by us for the material breach by Allist, then we may at our discretion continue to distribute and sell Licensed Products for a reasonably sufficient wind-down period up to 24 months from the termination, in accordance with the Allist License Agreement, and are obligated to continue to make all applicable payments to Allist for the Licensed Products we sell, and (ii) if the termination is by us for the material breach by Allist, then we would have the right to continue under the Allist License Agreement in lieu of the termination but with our milestone and royalty payment obligations substantially reduced.
-If these payments become due, we may not have sufficient funds available to meet our obligations and our development efforts may be harmed
+If these payments become due, we may not have sufficient funds available to meet our obligations and our development efforts may be harmed.

-Furthermore, we entered into a Joint Clinical Collaboration Agreement (the Allist Collaboration Agreement) with Allist to govern the conduct of any global clinical trials to be conducted with the Licensed Product as specified in the Allist License Agreement (each, a Global Study).
+Furthermore, we entered into the Allist Collaboration Agreement with Allist to govern the conduct of Global Study.
 See "Business - Licenses, Partnerships and Collaborations - Allist Agreements".
 Pursuant to the Allist Collaboration Agreement, if either party or both parties wish to jointly conduct a Global Study, one or both parties, as the case may be, will prepare and submit the proposed strategy, internal process timeline, along with other required documents for such proposed Global Study to the Collaboration Committee for its review and approval before the protocol filing with any regulatory authorities.
 If the Collaboration Committee cannot come to a mutual agreement on the proposed strategy or any other particular matter, this could delay our ability to develop or commercialize furmonertinib, which could have a material adverse effect on our business and operations.
 Additionally, if we do not receive all of the necessary products, information, reports and data from Allist to which we are entitled under the Allist Collaboration Agreement in a timely manner, our business could be materially harmed.